In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 – Plus, more

-This waste would have been disposed of, but is instead utilized for energy or fuel.
+This waste might have been disposed of, but might instead be utilized for energy or fuel.

 energy.gov indicates: ‘Renewable transportation fuels that are functionally equivalent to petroleum fuels lower the carbon intensity of our vehicles and airplanes.’